Hiking Masada at sunrise is a spectacular experience that should not be missed in Israel.

 The story of Masada begins with Herod the Great who built the fortress on an isolated hilltop in the Desert of Judea around 30 BC.
 Herod the Great was the king of Judaea from 37 BC – 4 BC.
 Later Judea became a Roman province and the place of many Jewish – Roman unrests.
 But the secluded location of Masada gave a strategic position and peaceful shelter to many Jews.

-In Herod’s time, Masada complex had palaces (the Northern and Western Palace), a storeroom, synagogue, bathhouse and swimming pool.
-Masada water supply was managed by the system of aqueducts and cisterns with water storage that had the capacity of supplying 1.000 people for 2-3 years.
+Masada’s water supply was managed by a system of aqueducts and cisterns with water storage that had the capacity of supplying 1.000 people for 2-3 years.
 As a matter of fact, the complex was an extravagant imperial retreat in the arid and desolated Judean desert.

 Masada is an hour and a half drive from Jerusalem.